Antize/Free-CCleaner-Auto-Update-Outdated/README.md

 ## What is CCleaner Auto Update ?
 Free version of CCleaner only notifies when a new version is available, so everytime update must be downloaded and installed manually, **CCleaner-Auto-Updater** does it automatically for you.

+## Do you have an issue?
+[Come on Discord:](https://discord.gg/GXZwBeG) https://discord.gg/GXZwBeG

 ## Known issues
 - If **CCleaner-Auto-Updater** is launched as admin Malwarebytes detects as false positive, general problem with C# software.

-## Do you have an issue?
-[Come on Discord:](https://discord.gg/GXZwBeG) https://discord.gg/GXZwBeG

 ## Before you start
 Please consider buy [CCleaner](https://www.ccleaner.com) if you like it.

 ## How do I get started ?
-**For first start even if you have installed the latest version of CCleaner, the software will still install because in Settings.xml "MyVersion" is set to -1.**
+**For first start, even if you have latest version of CCleaner installed, the software will still install because in Settings.xml "MyVersion" is set to -1.**

 There are ready-to-use software, just place it in a folder for example on the desktop and run "AddAutoUpdateToStartup.bat" to add software to System Startup.

-If the software is moving just restart "AddAutoUpdateToStartup.bat".
+If the software is moved, just restart "AddAutoUpdateToStartup.bat".

-Inside of package, you must have the following files.
+Inside of package, you must have the following files:
 - **AutoUpdate.exe:** Software
 - **AddAutoUpdateToStartup.bat:** Add software to System Startup
 - **Patcher.xml:** Parameter to download update